freedomofpress/securedrop/docs/admin.rst

 enter.

-If FreeOTP was set up correctly, you will be redirected back to the Admin Interface and will see a flashed message that says "Two factor token successfully verified for user *new username*!".
+If FreeOTP was set up correctly, you will be redirected back to the Admin Interface and will see a confirmation that the two-factor token was verified.

 .. include:: includes/otp-app.txt